krnsk0/skyscrapersolver/blogpost/blog_post.md

 2. **Resolved cell constraint propagation** allows players, once a the value of a cell has been determined, to rule out that value for all cells in the resolved cell's row and column.

-3. **Cell-based process of elimination** (or PoE) allows players to resolve cells when all but one value has been eliminated in a given cell's constraint list.

-4. **Row/Column PoE** resolves a cell to a value when it is the only cell in a given row or column for whom said value has not been eliminated.
+3. **Process of Elimination** resolves a cell to a value when it is the only cell in a given row or column for whom said value has not been eliminated.

-5. Finally, **Clue Elimination** allows players to look back at the clues, having performed 1 and iterated through some rounds of 2 through 4, to look back at clues to rule out values and resolve additional cells.
+4. Finally, **Clue Elimination** allows players to look back at the clues, having performed 1 and iterated through some rounds of 2 through 4, to look back at clues to rule out values and resolve additional cells.

-Beginner players often start by learning to apply edge clue initialization, constraint propagation, and process of elimination.
-Skilled players, in addition to an acquired mastery of these, are marked by two further characteristics: grasp of a sizable repertoire of patterns which allow rapid application of clue elimination, and a good "feel" for the order in which to apply techniques 2-4 to quickly solve a puzzle.
+Beginner players often start by learning to apply edge clue initialization, resolved cell constraint propagation, and process of elimination.
+Skilled players, in addition to an acquired mastery of these inferential techniques, are marked by two further characteristics: grasp of a sizable repertoire of patterns which allow rapid application of clue elimination, and a good "feel" for the order in which to iteratively apply techniques 2-4 to quickly solve a puzzle.

-The code we build up won't be able to model everything a sophisticated organic neural network brings to skyscraper game using constraint propagation, but we'll get close.
+The code we build up won't be able to model everything a sophisticated organic neural network brings to the skyscraper puzzle, but we'll get close.
 We'll alternate between describing these forms of inference and implementing them in code, starting with edge clue initialization.

 ## Edge Clue Initialization: Approach